10 Ways to Beat the Summer Heat

 What’s the difference between chemical and mineral?

 Chemical and mineral sunscreens shield your skin in different ways.
 “Mineral sunscreens sit on the top of the skin to block UV rays, like a shield, whereas chemical sunscreens bind with UV rays, like a sponge.
-Despite small amounts of chemical sunscreens being absorbed into the skin, there is no current evidence either sunscreen is unsafe,” Lazarus said.
+Despite small amounts of chemical sunscreens being absorbed into the skin, there is no current evidence either sunscreen is unsafe,” Lazarus says.

 Chemical sunscreens are quick and easy to apply, and unlike mineral sunscreens, they don’t leave a white film on the skin; however, they may cause skin reactions in certain people.
 Titanium dioxide and zinc oxide are common ingredients in mineral sunscreens and are generally recognized as safe and effective by the FDA.